 Qualifications: A Ph.D. in Immunology or a closely related field and significant independent research experience is required.

-Applications must be submitted via this website, and must include 1) a cover letter stating area of interest; 2) curriculum vitae; 3) statement of research; 4) statement of teaching; 5) a diversity statement; and, 6) a list of references with contact information including mailing address, phone number and e-mail address.
+Applications must be submitted via this website, and must include 1) a cover letter stating area of interest; 2) curriculum vitae; 3) statement of research (3 pages max); 4) statement of teaching; 5) a diversity statement; and, 6) a list of references with contact information including mailing address, phone number and e-mail address.
 Please see additional information below.

 Applicants for the Full Professor level should include a list of three references with their applications; letters of reference are not required at this time.
 Once the search committee has determined the short list of candidates, the search committee chair will request letters of recommendation at that time.